This is a (non-comprehensive) overview of gTrack

 created to show the mapping of labels to colors.
 Sometimes, we don’t

-want to include a legend in our gTrack
+want to include a legend in our gTrack.
+Omitting the legend

 coverage.gr = readRDS(system.file("extdata", "ovcar.subgraph.coverage.rds", package = "gTrack"))